jnozzi/cocoadev.com/markdown/NSOutlineViewStateSavingWithNSTreeController.md

 To get state-saving to work:

-1) Make sure your outline view's custom class is set to General/KBOutlineView in IB and that your instance variable in your controller is of type General/KBOutlineView rather than General/NSOutlineView (duh).
+1) Make sure your outline view's custom class is set to KBOutlineView in IB and that your instance variable in your controller is of type KBOutlineView rather than NSOutlineView (duh).

 2) Make sure you set a datasource for the outline view.
-As Scott Stevenson has pointed out on his site (http://theocacao.com/document.page/130), this means you will need to implement dummy datasource methods (because General/NSTreeController is taking care of everything), as follows:
+As Scott Stevenson has pointed out on his site (http://theocacao.com/document.page/130), this means you will need to implement dummy datasource methods (because NSTreeController is taking care of everything), as follows:

-- (int)outlineView:(General/NSOutlineView *)ov numberOfChildrenOfItem:(id)item
+- (int)outlineView:(NSOutlineView *)ov numberOfChildrenOfItem:(id)item
 {
 	return 0;
 }

-- (BOOL)outlineView:(General/NSOutlineView *)ov isItemExpandable:(id)item
+- (BOOL)outlineView:(NSOutlineView *)ov isItemExpandable:(id)item
 {
 	return NO;
 }

-- (id)outlineView:(General/NSOutlineView *)ov child:(int)index ofItem:(id)item
+- (id)outlineView:(NSOutlineView *)ov child:(int)index ofItem:(id)item
 {
 	return nil;
 }

-- (id)outlineView:(General/NSOutlineView *)ov objectValueForTableColumn:(General/NSTableColumn *)tableColumn byItem:(id)item
+- (id)outlineView:(NSOutlineView *)ov objectValueForTableColumn:(NSTableColumn *)tableColumn byItem:(id)item
 {
 	return nil;
 }